C. P. Snow: The Two Cultures

 The satirists Flanders and Swann used the first part of this quotation as the basis for their short monologue and song, "First and Second Law".

 As delivered in 1959, Snow's Rede Lectures specifically condemned the British educational system, as having since the Victorian period over-rewarded the humanities (especially Latin and Greek) at the expense of science education.
 He believed that in practice this deprived British elites (in politics, administration, and industry) of adequate preparation for managing the modern scientific world.
 By contrast, Snow said, German and American schools sought to prepare their citizens equally in the sciences and humanities, and better scientific teaching enabled those countries' rulers to compete more effectively in a scientific age.
 Later discussion of The Two Cultures tended to obscure Snow's initial focus on differences between British systems (of both schooling and social class) and those of competing countries.

+Snow was attacked by F. R. Leavis in his Richmond Lecture of 1962 whose subject was "The Two Cultures", something that has come to be referred to as "the two cultures controversy".
+Although it was seen as a personal attack against Snow, Leavis maintained that he was targeting how public debates worked.